rwandi-ctf/rwandi-ctf.github.io/source/_posts/UofTCTF2024/my-first-app.md

 In [Hacktricks jinja2 SSTI RCE](https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection/jinja2-ssti) there are two ideas:

-1. use `<class 'subprocess.Popen'>` to run shell (I did not get this to work as I could not call functions with multiple arguments)
+1. use `<class 'subprocess.Popen'>` to run shell (I did not get this to work as I could not call functions with multiple arguments since commas are blocked)
 2. use `<class 'warnings.catch_warnings'>` to create an instance of the class then `._module.__builtins__['__import__']('os').popen("ls").read()`